 In simple step 2, you want to create content that captures your reader’s attention and create in them, not only a desire to stick around to the end fully digesting what you had to offer, but also to return again and again for the long term.
 In other words, get your readers to see the benefit to them through your emails.

 So the question becomes ”How does one accomplish this?”

-Well your content has to be of practical value.
-First consider what offer your subscriber has opted in, for as this gives you some direction on the type of content your focus should be on.
+Well, your content has to be of practical value.
+First consider what offer your subscriber has opted in, as this gives you some direction on the type of content your focus should be on.